xueerchen1990/xueerchen1990.github.io/_posts/2023-07-24-A-Step-by-Step-Guide-to-install-scGPT.markdown

 ### Step 8: Update GCC

-Even after successfully installing scGPT, when opening a Python shell and running `import scgpt`, you might face an ImportError related to `GLIBCXX_3.4.29` not being found.
-To resolve this issue, we need to update GCC:
+If an ImportError related to `GLIBCXX_3.4.29` not being found pops up, update GCC:

 ```bash
 sudo apt-get update